EU agrees $60 Russian oil price cap, holdout Poland backs deal | Headlines

 EU agrees $60 Russian oil price cap, holdout Poland backs deal

 Polish Ambassador to the EU Andrzej Sados on Friday told reporters Poland had backed the EU deal, which included a mechanism to keep the oil price cap at least 5% below the market rate.
+U.S. officials said the deal was unprecedented and demonstrated the resolve of the coalition opposing Russia's war.
 The price cap, an idea of the Group of Seven (G7) nations, aims to reduce Russia's income from selling oil, while preventing a spike in global oil prices after an EU embargo on Russian crude takes effect on Dec.
 5.

 A spokesperson for the Czech Republic, which holds the rotating EU presidency and oversees EU countries' negotiations, said it had launched the written procedure for all 27 EU countries to formally greenlight the deal, following Poland's approval.
 Details of the deal are due to be published in the EU legal journal on Sunday.